treyhunner/treyhunner.github.com/source/_posts/2018-04-27-how-to-make-the-most-of-your-first-pycon-an-introverts-guide.markdown

 If you're the type of person who derives comfort from understanding and being part of the inner workings of a community event, I recommend [volunteering to help out while at PyCon][volunteering].

 You might think it's premature to volunteer during your first PyCon and for some roles, it likely is.
-You probably shouldn't volunteer to be a session chair during your first PyCon because that's a big role.
+You probably shouldn't volunteer to be a session chair during your first PyCon for example because that's a big role.
 But you could absolutely be part of the [swag bag stuffing][], which is a way to see lots friendly of faces while being a smiling cog in a bag-stuff assembly line.

 You could also volunteer to help [hand out swag bags][], act as a friendly [greeter for folks coming into tutorials][tutorial support], or [help out at the registration desk][reg desk].